 All Americans are protected against unreasonable search and seizure thanks to the Fourth Amendment, but defining what qualifies as unreasonable is a complex process.
-That’s where the plain view doctrine comes in -it states that police can search your home or vehicle without a warrant if they see evidence of a crime in plain view.
-Pacific Beach defense lawyer Peter M. Liss examines the ins and outs of this law in terms of what is and is not considered plain view.
+That’s where the plain view doctrine comes in -it states that police can search your home or vehicle without a warrant if they see evidence of a crime in plain sight.
+But the law is confusing, which is why it pays to know the ins and outs of this law in terms of what is and is not considered plain view.

 Under the plain sight doctrine, police can search your property without a warrant as long as they can see some type of evidence of a crime (often contraband) if they see it during a lawful observation.
 For example, if a police officer comes to your door to ask you about a missing person and can see someone bound and tied behind you, he can enter your home and investigate further.
 Even if you refused to answer your door, the officer could take advantage of the doctrine if he could see the victim through a window or an open side door.